 Cervical Herniated Disc or Ruptured Disc

-The symptoms of a cervical herniated disc often resemble other disorders such as carpal tunnel syndrome, problems with the rotator cuff, and gout.
 In some patients, a cervical herniated disc can cause spinal cord compression where disc material pushes on the spinal cord.
 This is a much more serious condition and may require a more aggressive treatment plan.
 Spinal cord compression symptoms include awkward or stumbling gait, difficulty with fine motor skills in the hands and arms, and tingling or “shock” type feelings down the torso or into the legs.

-Many factors increase the risk for disc herniation:
+Several factors increase the risk for disc herniation:

 - Lifestyle choices such as tobacco use, lack of regular exercise, and inadequate nutrition substantially contribute to poor disc health.

 - As the body ages, natural biochemical changes cause intervertebral discs to gradually dry out, affecting disc strength and resiliency.